babybuddy/babybuddy/CONTRIBUTING.md

 1. Run `gulp makemessages -l xx` where `xx` is a specific locale code in the [ISO 639-1 format](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) (e.g.
 "fr" for French or "es" for Spanish).
-This create a new translation file at `locale/xx/LC_MESSAGES/django.po`, or updates one if it exists.
+This creates a new translation file at `locale/xx/LC_MESSAGES/django.po`, or updates one if it exists.

 1. Open the created/updated `django.po` file and update the header template